 Your bank statement must show available funds, not a loan or credit line.
 Some consulates specifically exclude credit balances.

-Keep a copy of your D-2 admission letter — you will need it if you travel in and out of Korea during your studies.
+Keep a copy of your admission letter — you will need it if you travel in and out of Korea during your studies.

-After completing your degree, you can change status to D-10 (job seeker) to look for employment in Korea without returning home.
+After completing your degree, you can change status to (job seeker) to look for employment in Korea without returning home.

 도움이 필요하신가요?